PatriciaVaquero/FemTechConf2020/README.md

 MATERIAL OF THIS REPOSITORY :point_down:

-- The Power Point Presentation.
+- Power Point Presentation.
-- The Jupyter Notebook used for the session.
+- Jupyter Notebook used for the session.
-- The record of the talk.
+- Record of the talk.

 :point_right: **Ensemble Methods** use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.

-:paperclip:

 :globe_with_meridians: Link to their website: https://femtechconf.com/